Impact measurement: a shared challenge with producers or an imposed standard?

 Voices from the field: the cooperative and diversification as levers for adaptation

-Assata Doumbia, president of the ECAM cooperative in Méagui (Ivory Coast), shared the experience of her organization, which has grown from 89 to 3,500 producers (including 546 women), and now manages more than 14,000 hectares of cocoa.
-The cooperative has organized itself to meet the challenges of productivity, climate change, the fight against crop diseases, and the management of price volatility.
-To achieve this, it has focused on certification (Fair Trade, Rainforest Alliance, organic), geolocation of plots, continuing education, and crop diversification (rubber, market gardening).
-However, producers must overcome numerous obstacles, such as poor access to credit, the difficulty of mobilizing ad hoc or effective financing, and the difficulty of adapting to the demands of markets and partners.
-Producers also suffer from the lack of recognition of the role of producer organizations by international donors.
+Assata Doumbia, president of the ECAM cooperative in Méagui, Côte d'Ivoire, shared her organization's experience, which has grown from 89 to 3,500 producers (including 546 women) and now manages over 14,000 hectares of cocoa.
+The cooperative has organized itself to meet the challenges of productivity, climate change, combating crop diseases, and managing price volatility.
+To this end, it has focused on certification (Fair Trade, Rainforest Alliance, organic), geolocation of plots, ongoing training, and crop diversification (rubber trees, market gardening).
+However, producers must overcome numerous obstacles, such as limited access to credit, difficulty in securing appropriate or effective financing, and the challenge of adapting to market and partner requirements.
+Producers also suffer from a lack of recognition of the role of producer organizations by international donors.

 The role of financial institutions